Preparing for the workshop

 - a plain language guide to the final workshop (see the Key Documents section of the Adult Social Work PSP)

 - a participant worksheet showing the shortlist of questions (not in ranked order, with an alphabetised reference for each question).
-This should include clear instructions asking participants to rank all of the questions before the workshop, bring the list with them, and be prepared to discuss them on the day (see the Key Documents section of the Mild to Moderate Hearing Loss PSP).
+This should include clear instructions asking participants to rank all of the questions before the workshop, bring the list with them, and be prepared to discuss them on the day (see the Key Documents section of the Frailty Canada PSP).

 - a list of workshop participants, including their biographical details (some people may feel more comfortable participating and less intimidated if they know some simple, friendly details about the participants beforehand)